 complete and process all workers’ compensation injury or illness reports and:

-forward reports to the SORM; and
+forward reports to SORM; and

 mail a copy of the DWC-1S to the employee;

-serve as the return-to-work coordinator; see Section 01.02 for the Return to Work program;
+serve as the return-to-work coordinator; see Section 01.02 for the Return-to-Work Program;

 notify Human Resources of absences to coordinate Family and Medical Leave Act (FMLA) and other benefits.

-Accident Prevention coordinator (director, Environmental Health, Safety, and Risk Management) responsibilities:
+Accident Prevention coordinator (director, EHSREM) responsibilities:

 activities related to workers’ compensation inspections and follow-up actions:

-conducts accident prevention assessments of university facilities and operations to identify potentially hazardous conditions and unsafe behaviors and activities;
+conduct accident prevention assessments of university facilities and operations to identify potentially hazardous conditions and unsafe behaviors and activities;

-coordinates implementation of recommendations for elimination of hazards and unsafe behaviors and activities identified on assessments, investigations, or surveys;
+coordinate implementation of recommendations for elimination of hazards and unsafe behaviors and activities identified on assessments, investigations, or surveys;

 vice president responsible for the department and activity;

-Workers’ Comp specialist; and
+Workers’ Compensation specialist; and

-University Safety Committee; and
+University Safety Committee;